madnuttah/unbound-docker/doc/DETAILS.md

 * When the extended healthcheck fails telling connection to 127.0.0.1 refused, verify that you permit connections to localhost.
 There are multiple places in the `unbound.conf` where this could be disabled, from `access control` to `DoNotQueryLocalhost` and so on.
 You'll likely need to check the whole file.
 Isn't that alone one good reason for the concept with the separated config directories?
 If you can't find the culprit, don't hesitate giving me a shout.

 * If you see the warning `unbound[1:0] warning: unbound is already running as pid 1`, executing `docker-compose down && docker compose up -d` will remove the PID and also the warnings in the log.

-* This image is distroless, that means there aren't (m)any of the [`utilities included`](#Available-Commands) you are used to for troubleshooting issues.
-If you need such tools, a way could be binding volumes providing the tools to your docker container or use the filesystem of your Docker host if it runs Alpine Linux.

 * This is no issue but rather something good, it means that Unbound is using DNSSEC: